Mindfulness Before Meetings: A 60-Second Reset

 How mindfulness before meetings works in the workday transition

 In plain terms, the mechanism is attentional regulation.
-You choose one anchor, notice when the mind jumps, and return without making that jump a problem.
-The American Psychological Association reports that mindfulness practices can reduce rumination and emotional reactivity and support behavioral regulation (https://www.apa.org/topics/mindfulness/meditation).
-That is broader mindfulness evidence, not proof that every meeting changes.
+You choose one anchor, notice when attention jumps, and return without treating the jump as failure.
+The American Psychological Association reports that mindfulness practices can reduce rumination and emotional reactivity and support behavioral regulation (APA research).
+One pattern we notice is that this evidence supports the skill in general, not the promise that every workplace conversation will change.

 A three-minute breathing pause before opening a laptop feels different from crashing straight into a status call.
 You may still disagree with someone.
 You may still need a better agenda.
 The practice changes how you relate to the meeting, not the meeting itself.